-For the purpose of this handbook, the term "Nursing Program" will encompass both the Associated Degree Nursing (ADN) and the Practical Nursing (PN) curricula.
+For the purpose of this handbook, the term "Nursing Program" will encompass both the Associate Degree Nursing (ADN) and the Practical Nursing (PN) curricula.

-Students admitted and enrolled in either the ADN or PN nursing curricula are responsible for complying with the course syllabus.
-In accordance with the NCBON Education Rule 21 NCAC 36 .0321(j) Each course shall be implemented in accordance with the student course syllabus.
-Students must also comply with the rules, regulations, policies and procedures of the General Statues, Administrative Codes of the State of North Carolina, NC Community College System, College Handbook, Department of Nursing and its educational/ clinical affiliates.
+Students admitted and enrolled in either the ADN or PN nursing curricula are equally responsible for complying with the course syllabus.
+In accordance with the NCBON Education Rule 21 NCAC 36 .0321(j)

+Each course shall be implemented in accordance with the student course syllabus.

+Students must also comply with the rules, regulations, policies and procedures of the General Statues, Administrative Codes of the State of North Carolina, NC Community College System, RCC Catalog & Student Handbook, Department of Nursing and its educational/clinical affiliates.
 In the event of any conflict between the nursing policies/procedures and the syllabus or the above stated rules, statues and codes, the syllabus, rule, regulations, policies, procedures, statues, and codes will prevail.

-Robeson Community College and The Department of Nursing reserve the right to revise, change, amend or delete any rules, regulations, policies and/or procedures as indicated.
-Students will be notified of changes, revisions, amendments etc., at which point the student is responsible for adhering to and complying with all updates in the same manner they are responsible for complying with the syllabus and other rule, regulations, policies, procedures, statues, and codes.
+Robeson Community College and The Department of Nursing reserve the right to revise, change, or amend as indicated.
+Students will be notified of the revisions, at which point the student is responsible for complying with all updates in the same manner they are responsible for complying with the syllabus and other rules, regulations, policies, procedures, statues, and codes.

-Dev 12/08 Rev 08/10; 01/11; 8/11; 08/12; 08/14; 08/16
+Dev 12/08 Rev 08/10; 01/11; 8/11; 08/12; 08/14; 08/16; 08/17; 08/19; 08/20